lokaesshwar/lokaesshwar/README.md

-I'm **`Lokaesshwar`** a Computer Science Engineering student from VIT-BHOPAL , and a self-taught developer with deep passion for Computer-Science and Technologies
+I'm **`Lokaesshwar`** a Computer Science Engineering student from VIT-BHOPAL , and a self-taught developer with deep passion for Computer-Science and Technologies.

  <!---